 Several fantastic museums are located in the city such as the Art and Cinema museums, both of which are worth visiting while you’re there.

 One of the best places to visit is by the river as you will be to get an epic photo of the colourful houses set against the backdrop of the river.
-If you’re wondering where to visit in Spain, then Girona, despite not being on everyone’s list when it comes to devising a Spain travel itinerary, but you should include it in yours!
+If you’re wondering where to visit in Spain, then Girona, despite not being on everyone’s list, should be on your itinerary.